The Verb BE

 BE as a linking verb

-As a linking verb, the verb BE may be followed by a noun, an adjective (or participle), a numeral, a pronoun, or a postposition as part of the predicate.
+The linking verb BE may be followed by a noun, an adjective, a numeral, a pronoun, an infinitive, a gerund.
 The verb BE in this function gives you a lot of ways to build sentences.

 He is a doctor.
 They are teachers.